What services and partnerships can expect from the collaborative

 The collaborative is hosted by the Anna Freud Centre, directly connected to the CAMHS team at NHSE, and receives funding from NHS England and Health Education England.
 The collaborative seeks to improve services through better evidence based practice, better collaborative practice, authentic participation and better use of feedback and clinical outcomes across all services.

-Members of the collaborative get access to:
+Members of the collaborative have had access to:

 - Whole team and individual training (including postgraduate trainings), which are improved and augmented iteratively based on members feedback